Statutory Guidance and Gatsby Benchmarks

 • Two encounters for pupils during the ‘third key phase’ (year 12 or 13) that are mandatory for the school to put on but optional for pupils to attend

-The new legislation aims to help learners understand and apply for both apprenticeships and a broad range of technical education options including T Levels and Higher Technical Qualifications (HTQs).
+This legislation aims to help learners understand and apply for both apprenticeships and a broad range of technical education options including T Levels and Higher Technical Qualifications (HTQs).